WebMBro/WebMConverter/README.md

 Also, don't click "Download ZIP" on the right side of the page, that'll only download the source. (unless you want to compile it yourself, obviously)

 Important to know:
-* Requires .NET Framework 4.5
+* Requires .NET Framework 4.0 (Windows 7 comes with 3.5, so you might want to update)
 * Already includes a copy of ffmpeg.exe
 * Only works on Windows (I assume Linux users don't need GUIs)